 "To keep your marriage brimming, with love in the loving cup, whenever you're wrong admit it, whenever you're right, shut up." ~ Ogden Nash

 While marriage is not ideal for everyone, most people reach a point in their life when they are ready to settle down into the comfort of a long-term relationship.
-If you're in a long-term relationship, and it's not the fairy tale you expected, you might want to consider couples counseling.
+If you're in a long-term relationship, and it's not the fairy tale you expected, you might want to consider couples counseling with a therapist.

 Real life is definitely not like a fairy tale.
 I don't recall Snow White worrying about mortgage payments, nor Cinderella arguing with her prince about who was supposed to pick up the dry-cleaning.
 Once the initial flush of starry-eyed devotion to your partner is over, conflicts are almost certain to appear in your relationship.
 Whether these take the form of the occasional argument (that every happy couple has), or eventually escalate to severe relationship problems is largely up to the approach both of you take to your life together.
 It's important to be aware that life throws curveballs at all of us from time to time, and if you're truly on the same team with your partner, you're effectively catching for two.
-Do everything you can to promote a better relationship and smooth over rough spots.
-Seeing a couples therapist from time to time not only smooths the rough spots but can help head off problems before they feel insurmountable.
+Do everything you can to promote a better relationship and smooth over rough spots with therapy.
+Seeing a couples therapist or marriage counselor in marriage counseling from time to time not only smooths the rough spots but can help head off problems before they feel insurmountable.

 Television and movies might have left you with the impression that romantic partners only see couples therapists when their relationship is near breaking point (like if someone has cheated), or to try to "cure" each other of annoying habits (like leaving the toilet seat up).
-Research shows that couples counseling that's a last-ditch effort is very difficult, therefore more costly, and is less likely to save the relationship.
+Research shows that couples counseling with a therapist that's a last-ditch effort is very difficult, therefore more costly, and is less likely to save the relationship.
 The reality is that a couples therapist can help you best before the breaking point.
-So if you have some room to grow, or need help in the hotspots, meaning areas of concern for most couples, consider seeing a counselor soon.
-It may take just a few sessions to make your relationship stronger.
+So if you have some room to grow, or need help in the hotspots, meaning areas of concern for most couples, consider seeing a counselor soon in couples therapy.
+Therapy may take just a few sessions to make your relationship stronger.

 The Role of a Couples Therapist

-In my book "Mindful Mates", I prepare couples by discussing some realistic expectations for counseling.
-When expectations of counseling are realistic, you know how to get the best 'bang for your buck', and you're less likely to walk out feeling disappointed with your session.
+In my book "Mindful Mates", I prepare couples by discussing some realistic expectations for counseling with a therapist.
+When expectations of counseling are realistic, you know how to get the best 'bang for your buck', and you're less likely to walk out feeling disappointed with your couples therapy sessions.

 You're more likely to get what you want out of counseling when: